What is basil?

 It's the perfect herb for every summer vegetable garden.

-Growing basil is really simple; it grows like a weed.
+Growing basil is really simple; it shoots up like a weed.
 Prepare a small patch of ground, perhaps just a foot or two square.
 It needs some well-matured compost and it's best to break down the soil so there are no clods.

 The seeds are very tiny; just sprinkle them around but not too close together and cover with some fine-soil.
 Then all you have to do is water, weed and start to enjoy the leaves after a few weeks.
 Really, it's that easy.

-I recommend growing it under the eves in pots as it's very susceptible to blight; try not to get the leaves wet when watering.
+I recommend also growing it under the eves in pots as some years it's very susceptible to blight; try not to get the leaves wet when watering.

-Pesto is divine in any salad; basil is the main ingredient.
+Pesto is divine with any salad; basil is the main ingredient.

-It is a blend of sweet basil, pine-nuts and olive oil; and grated Parmesan cheese too.
-It takes no more than five minutes to rustle up a tablespoons or two of pesto; don't make too much as it does not keep and should be finished within a day or two.
+Pesto is a blend of sweet basil, pine-nuts and olive oil; and grated Parmesan cheese too.
+It takes no more than five minutes to rustle up a tablespoons or two; don't make too much as it does not keep and should be finished within a couple days.

 Kale pesto is another favourite in our family.